Sach-Tech/dm-python-js/README.md

-# Users WebAPI made with FastApi
+# WebAPI made with FastApi

 In order to run this project you have to run the following code: